mahhov/node-repeater/readme.md

 ### `new Repeater(function handler, integer period, boolean start)`

 Creates a new repeater that will invoke `handler` every `period` milliseconds.
 If `period` is omitted, it will default to 0.
 If `start` is truthy, the repeater will automatically invoke it's `start` method (see below).

+### `setHandler(function handler)`

+Sets the `handler` which will be invoked when the repeater is started.
+If the repeater is in progress, the new `handler` will not take affect until the repeater is stopped and restarted.

 ### `setPeriod(integer period)`